Reduce and Reuse

 Clothes and bedding

 Old clothes and bedding that are taking up too much space?
 Don’t worry, you can simply turn your old towels, clothes, and bedding into reusable dishcloths and dusters.
-Just cut them up to size and use them forevermore!
+Just cut them up to size and use them for evermore!
 Or, look for easy ways on Pinterest to upcycle old clothes into new ones.

 Many pet rescue charities reuse textiles such as towels.
 Particularly, dog rescue shelters have a demand for old towels and bedding, so always consider other places who are able to reuse such items.